alaciak/HR-Employee-List-Project/README.md

 * as User you can edit or remove employees who do not have "Admin" or "Manager" position.
 Otherwise an alert pop up should appear on click.
 * when you switch to Admin, more options should be available - every employee is removable and editable, you can also edit role and position of each employee
 * basic form validation
+* basic internationalization (english and polish version) - when you click on ENG or PL buttons

 ### in order to run the app, use the following commands in console:
 in order to download dependencies: